rajatthareja/TestAutomation/about.md

 permalink: /about/
 ---

-This is a Quality Assurance Test Automation Blog.
+This is a Quality Assurance Test Automation Club.